AthanorLabs/atomic-swap/docs/developing.md

 Follow the instructions [here](local.md) to set up your local Alice (ETH-holder, XMR-wanter) and Bob (XMR-holder, ETH-wanter) nodes.

-You can also run `bash scripts/setup-env.sh` to quickly set up the local Monero and ganache-cli environment.
+You can also run `bash scripts/setup-env.sh` to quickly set up the local Monero and ganache environment.

 ## Deploying or using deployed SwapFactory.sol